DanielUche/mbyte-challenge/Readme.md

 My solution uses a simple socket implementaion.

 #  Usage
 clone the repo

 cd into the project repo

-rename .env-example to env
+rename .env-example to env and replace values with envirnment variables

 You should have docker installed

 ```sh